-It is proposed that the following six individuals be nominated as members of the Board at the Meeting: Ronald Eckhardt, Bryan Begley, Robert Broen, Carlos Fierro, Marshall McRae and Bob Rooney.
-Over the past 18 months, the Board has made significant changes to better position the Corporation for the future, including the appointment of a new independent chair, four new independent directors and the rotation of four legacy directors.
-Messrs.
-Paul Haggis and Peter Sametz will not stand re-election at the Meeting.
-See "Director Nominees" below starting at page 7 for information about each of the nominees.
+It is proposed that the following six individuals be nominated as members of the Board at the Meeting: Ronald Eckhardt, Bryan Begley, Robert Broen, Carlos Fierro, Marshall McRae and Henry Sykes.
+See "Director Nominees" below starting at page 6 for information about each of the nominees.
 The Board recommends that each of these six nominees be elected to hold office until the next annual meeting or until his successor is duly elected or appointed, unless his office is earlier vacated.

-The enclosed form of BLUE proxy permits shareholders to vote "for" or to "withhold" their vote in respect of each director nominee.
-Except where authority to vote on the election of directors is withheld, the persons named in the accompanying form of BLUE proxy intend to vote for the election of each of the six nominees that are referred to below.
-Management has no reason to believe that any of the nominees will be unable to serve as director but, should any nominee become unable to do so for any reason prior to the Meeting, the persons named in the accompanying form of BLUE proxy, unless directed to withhold from voting, reserve the right to vote for other nominees at their discretion.
+The enclosed form of proxy permits shareholders to vote "for" or to "withhold" their vote in respect of each director nominee.
+Except where authority to vote on the election of directors is withheld, the persons named in the accompanying form of proxy intend to vote for the election of each of the six nominees that are referred to below.
+Management has no reason to believe that any of the nominees will be unable to serve as director but, should any nominee become unable to do so for any reason prior to the Meeting, the persons named in the accompanying form of proxy, unless directed to withhold from voting, reserve the right to vote for other nominees at their discretion.